What is Obsessive-Compulsive Disorder (OCD)?

 Virtually everyone experiences some obsession or engages in some compulsion in their daily life, but for people with OCD, these obsessions and/or compulsions cause significant difficulties (for example, at school, work, in relationships, etc.) and take up a lot of time (typically more than one hour a day).
 It is only when these difficulties occur or when obsessions/compulsions occupy a lot of time each day that we say a person has OCD.

-If you have obsessions or compulsions but they do not take up much time or significantly affect your daily life, you do not have OCD.
+If the person has obsessions or compulsions but they do not take up much time or significantly affect his daily life, it is consider that the persona does not have OCD.

 Obsessions are not the same as everyday worries (for example, about work or financial issues).
 Similarly, being “obsessed” with a situation or a person does not mean that these people have OCD.

-Some people have a way of being (personality) characterized by being very “inflexible,” overly “controlling,” or excessively perfectionistic, to such a point that the nature of their character causes them difficulties.
-These individuals are said to have an “obsessive personality” (or, in some cases, they have obsessive‑compulsive personality disorder”).
-Obsessive personality (or “obsessive-compulsive personality disorder”) and OCD are not the same.
+Some people have a way of being or personality characterized by being very inflexible, overly controlling, or excessively perfectionistic, to such a point that the nature of their character causes them difficulties.
+These individuals are said to have an obsessive personality (or, in some cases, they have obsessive‑compulsive personality disorder).
+Obsessive personality or obsessive-compulsive personality disorder and OCD are not the same.
 However, most people with OCD do not have obsessive‑compulsive personality disorder, in the same way that most people with obsessive‑compulsive personality disorder do not have OCD.

 How many people does it affect?